ABOUT THE AUTHOR

 2016

 In 2016, our daughter was born.
 I became a father—and nothing would ever be the same.
 Holding her for the first time was the most powerful moment of my life.
-It cracked me wide open.
-In the best way.
+It cracked me wide open in the best way!
 She became my reason, my anchor and my greatest teacher.
 She is my ‘why’.

 The Day Everything Changed